d3nn1sv0/Secreth_ELT/Secreth_ELT/readme.md

 ### `LoadMappedDataToSQL(DataTable transformedData)`

-This method loads the transformed weather data into SQL Server.
+This method loads the transformed weather data into SQL Server, ensuring that duplicate rows based on the `LastUpdated` value are not added.

 - `transformedData`: The transformed weather data in a `DataTable` format.

-Please refer to the code comments within the `Program.cs` file for more detailed explanations of the code logic.